BabylonJS/OldDocumentationSite/content/resources/Exporter/3DSMax.md

 ![texture](/img/exporters/3DSMax/11_texture.jpg)

+**Important:** if you are relying on a physically based material, you can chose the transparency mode through a dedicated material attribute.
+You can refer to the [following documentation](https://doc.babylonjs.com/resources/3dsmax_to_gltf#alpha-mode) to learn more about this feature.

 ## Unlit material

 A material can be exported as Unlit, meaning independent of lighting.
 This implies that light-relative attributes or textures are not exported: ambient, specular, emissive, bump mapping and reflection texture.